Routine tests

 The measurement is then plotted on the graph in your notes.

-Not all women will have their abdomen measured, certain women will need a regular ultrasound from 28 week as they are at increased risk of having a small baby or the measurement is less reliable.
+Not all women and pregnant people will have their abdomen measured, certain women will need a regular ultrasound from 28 week as they are at increased risk of having a small baby or the measurement is less reliable.

 Examples are: